 Coders examined respondents' responses to open-ended questions during coding.
-The coders discarded the responses if they either left most questions blank or did not address the questions asked.
-In total, we excluded 5 respondents, 4 from the US and 1 from the UK, leaving 996 responses for analysis.
+The coders discarded the responses if they left most questions blank or did not address the questions asked.
+In total, we excluded five respondents, four from the US and one from the UK, leaving 996 responses for analysis.